NERSC/timemory/docs/tools/timemory-stubs/README.md

 # timemory stubs library

 The timemory stubs library implements the **stub** instrumentation mode for `timemory-run` tool.
-Additionally, this library can be linked to in lieu of the traditional timemory library so that the (instrumentation) function symbols are resolved while the application behavior is unmodified.
-The instrumentation may be provided by preloading the traditional instrumentation library via `LD_PRELOAD` on Linux and `DYLD_INSERT_LIBRARIES` on macOS.
+Additionally, this library can be linked to in lieu of the traditional timemory library and provide instrumentation via `LD_PRELOAD` on Linux and `DYLD_INSERT_LIBRARIES` on macOS.

 ## Description

-The **stubs** library implements the instrumentation stubs.
+The **stubs** mode is used to insert instrumentation stubs in an application binary.

 ## About timemory-run tool